-When funds were raised for them to be restored, commencing in 1992, it was a massive and ambitious undertaking due to the disrepair that the houses had fallen into.
-The National Trust has completed the restoration in sections over the years.
+When funds were raised for them to be restored, commencing in 1992, it was a massive and ambitious undertaking due to the disrepair into which the houses had fallen.
+The National Trust completed the restoration in sections over the years.

 There are now two houses open to the public.
 One represents the Victorian period and the other the 1930s.
 The detail and attention give visitors an excellent feeling for what it would have been like to live in these surprisingly spacious and cosy rock homes.

 There is also a museum and the all-important National Trust tearoom, both also occupying space carved out of the sandstone.
 The tearoom uses the area that was run as a tearoom by the Reeves family, who lived in the rock houses until the 1930s.

 It has been suggested that these rock houses served as the inspiration for Tolkien’s Hobbit holes.
 Tolkien never confirmed this, but given that he lived in nearby Birmingham and mentioned that he was inspired by much of the Midlands, it seems likely that these unusual houses could have sparked his imagination.